The Wolf of Snow Hollow-2020

 Are the murders being committed by a werewolf or someone donning a disguise?
 Part of the fun for the audience is the guesswork.
 Just the premise alone of a werewolf on the loose in a small town is compelling.

-The film is a bit all over the place from a plot perspective.
-Besides the main plot of the murders and the subsequent whodunit, that should be enough to satisfy a quick one hour and twenty-three-minute running time.
 The relationship between father and son is touching and is a win.
-Since Forster died shortly after the film was made this adds even more poignancy.
+Since Forster died shortly after the film was made, this adds even more poignancy.

-I’m not sure why so many films present police officers as either being incompetent, unintelligent, or corrupt but The Wolf of Snow Hollow is guilty as charged with some clear cliches meant to be humorous.
+I’m not sure why so many films present police officers as being incompetent, unintelligent, or corrupt.
+Still, The Wolf of Snow Hollow is guilty as charged with some clear clichés meant to be humorous.

-The film is still enjoyable and never boring.
-Lots of dark comedic elements lighten things up like when John flies into rages or banters with his father or female police officer and sidekick Officer Julia, played by Riki Lindhome.
+The film is still enjoyable and never dull.
+Lots of dark comedic elements lighten things up, like when John flies into rages or banters with his father or female police officer and sidekick Officer Julia, played by Riki Lindhome.

 Macabre-1980